mairen/GradingTool/README.md

 This program was created in a simple text editor.
 This is to show Java students that it is possible to create a relatively complicated GUI program without using an IDE.

 The documentation about how to use it is in the beginning of GradingTool.java.
 Currently I have uploaded configurations for some Java(1620) and C(2240) assignments.
 You may create your own test cases for them.

+The GradingTool uses CodeTester to test target program, so CodeTester must be compiled first.